n0-computer/iroh-ffi/DEVELOPERS.md

 #### Translations

 Uniffi translates the rust to python in a systematic way.
-The biggest discrepency between the rust and python syntax are around how new objects are constructed
+The biggest discrepancy between the rust and python syntax are around how new objects are constructed

 - constructor methods w/ `new` name:
     `Ipv4Addr::new(127, 0, 0, 1)` in rust would be `Ipv4Addr(127, 0, 0, 1)` in python